stevinz/awesome-game-engine-dev/README.md

     - :money_with_wings: - Free and Paid Options
 - Other
     - :question: - License Unknown
-    - :books: - Article / Website
+    - :books: - Article
+    - :earth_americas: - Website

 :octocat: - Any item with an OctoCat has a GitHub repo, click on it to see the source code!